Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Introduction

 \section{Introduction}

-\mypar{Dynamic networks.} The rise of technologies such as wireless sensor networks, software-defined networks, and ad-hoc networks of smart devices has led to the prevalence of network topologies characterized by frequent and continuous dynamism.
-In the algorithmic study of these \emph{dynamic networks}, the most common model of computation considers a system of agents that communicate synchronously through broadcast, where the network topology is always connected but the communication links can change unpredictably.
+\mypar{Dynamic networks.} Technologies such as wireless sensor networks, software-defined networks, and ad-hoc networks of smart devices have made network topologies with frequent and ongoing changes increasingly common.
+In the algorithmic study of such \emph{dynamic networks}, a standard model assumes a set of agents that communicate synchronously by broadcast, where the topology is always connected but the communication links may change unpredictably from round to round.

 \myskip \mypar{Anonymous networks.} A classic assumption is that each agent has a unique ID, and efficient algorithms are known for solving many problems in this context~\cite{CFMS15,KLO11,KLO10,KOM11,MS18,DW05}.
 An alternative model is where agents are \emph{anonymous}, and are therefore initially indistinguishable.
 The study of anonymous networks is both practically and theoretically significant, with prolific research spanning several decades~\cite{BV01,CDS06,CGM08,JMM12,FPP00,SUW15,YK88}.